 Aaannnnnd on that note, I think I’ve found the solution for the ultimate veggie pizza search in this Eggplant Parmesan Caprese Skillet Pizza!

 Yeah, you read that right.

-So, in case you haven’t been keeping score, I’ve taken part in the Sunday Supper Movement three times in the last few weeks [breakfast, lunch, dessert], and my contributions have been pretty well-received.
+So, in case you haven’t been keeping score, I used to take part in the Sunday Supper Movement and my contributions were always pretty well-received.

 Which makes me sooooo over-the-moon happy, you don’t even know.
 I love the idea that I’m possibly helping a family gather at the table for a Sunday dinner together.
 After a busy week of school and work, it’s so important to reconnect over a good meal before the monotony starts all over again.

 But what if…what if you could have that family togetherness every night of the week?